panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 const batman = new Hero('Batman');
 ```

-Usually, the regular functions as methods are the way to go.
+Usually, regular functions as methods are the way to go.

 Sometimes you'd need to supply the method as a callback, for example to `setTimeout()` or an event listener.
 In such cases, you might encounter difficulties accessing `this` value.